Time efficiency analysis for undersampled quantitative MRI acquisitions: Methods

 \subsubsection{Acquisition of ground truth map}

-We performed a fully sampled scan of the Eurospin II TO5 (Diagnostic Sonar LTD, Livingston, Scotland) with sequence setting as described in section \ref{sec: sequence used} with an $3.0$ T clinical scanner (Discovery MR750, GE Healthcare, Waukesha, WI) using a 8-channel head coil.
+To obtain realistic ground truth parameter maps we performed a fully sampled scan of the Eurospin II T05 (Diagnostic Sonar LTD, Livingston, Scotland) with sequence settings described in Section \ref{sec: sequence used} and a $3.0$ T clinical scanner (Discovery MR750, GE Healthcare, Waukesha, WI) using an 8-channel head coil.
 As performing a fully sampled acquisition on both phase encoding directions takes an impractically long scan time, the acquisitions were performed with a reduced acquisition matrix of size $ 8 \times 64 \times 128$ in $PE_2 (SI) \times PE_1 (LR) \times FE (AP)$.
 Only the central slice of the reduced $PE_2$ dimension was selected for further processing.
-This slice will be used as if it was acquired along $PE_1$ and $PE_2$ dimension for experiments in the following sections.
+This slice will be used as if it was acquired along the $PE_1$ and $PE_2$ dimensions for the experiments in the following sections.
 The eight coil sensitivity maps $C^{GT}_{\bm{x}, c}$ were computed from the first contrast of the fully sampled scans using the \textit{ESPIRIT} technique \cite{uecker_espirit-eigenvalue_2014} and the \textit{BART} toolbox \cite{uecker_generalized_2016}.
-Subsequently, The ground truth parameter maps $\bm{\theta}^{GT}_{\bm{x}}$ were estimated.
+Subsequently, the parameter maps used as ground truth, $\bm{\theta}^{GT}_{\bm{x}}$, were estimated by least squares fitting of $f_q(\theta_{ \bm{x}})$ to each voxel of the contrast images.